Create your own ocean in a jar to explore sea life, deep sea creatures and ocean zones.

 We first read the book Wish for a Fish: All About Sea Creatures (Cat in the Hat's Learning Library) to learn more about the various zones of the ocean.
 The book also introduces a variety of animals that live in each zone.

 A great book we'd recommend that discuss ocean zones is the Ocean: A Visual Encyclopedia which includes real photos of ocean animals and marine life.
+Sea & Sky also has a wonderful graphic of the various ocean zones along with their scientific names (middle school and high school kids will find this interesting)

 When you create your ocean container, it won't be able to hold ALL of the animals you'd like to put in it.